 I am an associate professor in the Social Science Division of New York University Abu Dhabi as well as an affiliated researcher in the Luxembourg Institute of Socio-Economic Research (LISER).
 My main research interests lie within behavioral economics.
 In particular, I focus on the determinants of prosocial and antisocial behavior, the emergence and enforcement of social norms, the influence of interest politics, and the role of behavioral biases on discrimination.
 I also regularly organize the international Symposium in Experimental Economics (iSEE) and teach an introductory course in Experimental Economics and zTree Programing.

 A growing body of research shows that people tend to act more antisocially in groups than alone.
 However, little is known about why having "partners in crime" has such an effect.
-We design a novel sender-receiver game in which we elicit subjects' normative views, beliefs and emotions to shed light on potential driving factors of this phenomenon.
+We run a laboratory experiment using sender-receiver games in which we elicit subjects' normative views, beliefs, and feelings of guilt to shed light on potential driving factors of this phenomenon.
 We find that the involvement of an additional sender makes the antisocial actions of senders more normatively acceptable to all parties, including receivers.
 This shift in normative views goes along with senders experiencing less guilt from behaving antisocially.
 These results apply independently of whether the antisocial action is deceptive or not.
 Lastly, we identify a necessary condition for this effect: the additional sender has to actively participate in the decision-making.

 Using an incentivized measure of individuals' taste for competition, this paper investigates whether this taste explains subsequent gender differences in earnings and industry choice in a sample of high-ability MBA graduates.
 We find that “competitive” individuals earn 9% more than their less competitive counterparts do.
 Moreover, gender differences in taste for competition explain around 10% of the overall gender gap.
 We also find that competitive individuals are more likely to work in high-paying industries nine years later, which suggests that the relation between taste for competition and earnings persists in the long run.
 Lastly, we find that the effect of taste for competition emerges over time when MBAs and firms interact with each other.